pybricks/pybricks.github.io/learn/sensors/measuring-values.md

 to your program to choose a new drive speed and acceleration.
 Verify that it reaches your configured top speed at the given acceleration.
 To verify the acceleration, take the change in speed and divide it by the time it took to get to top speed.
-You can determine this from the printed values, or using a graph similar to the one above.
+You can determine this from the printed values or using a graph similar to the one above.
 {: .notice--primary}